dojojon/SpookyHouse/readme.md

 ![Spooky House Screen Shot](/Game_Screen_Shot.png?raw=true "Spooky House")

-Whilst you can follow this tutorial without any programming or Python experience, but it's a good idea to have completed through the Beginners Python (http://kata.coderdojo.com/wiki/Beginner_Python) and Intermediate Python (http://kata.coderdojo.com/wiki/Intermediate_Python) Sushi Cards if you have no experience.
+You can follow this tutorial without any programming or Python experience, but it's a good idea to have completed through the Beginners Python (http://kata.coderdojo.com/wiki/Beginner_Python) and Intermediate Python (http://kata.coderdojo.com/wiki/Intermediate_Python) Sushi Cards if you have no experience.

 ## Getting Set Up